datarobot-oss/terraform-aws-dr-infra/README.md

 Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `aws-ebs-csi-driver` helm chart from the `https://kubernetes-sigs.github.io/aws-ebs-csi-driver/` repo into the `aws-ebs-csi-driver` namespace.

-This helm chart creates default `Delete` and `Retain` storage classes called `ebs-standard` and `ebs-standard-retain`, respectively, of type `gp3` using the encryption key passed in from the `existing_kms_key_arn` variable or the KMS key created in the `encryption_key` module.
+This helm chart creates default EBS storage class called `ebs-gp3` of type `gp3` using with encryption enabled.
 These storage classes are used by the DataRobot application Persistent Volume Claims.

 #### IAM Policy
 ```